-For example, mesenchymal stem cells (MSCs) can hone to sites of injury, synthesize and secrete a variety of macromolecules to exert paracrine effects, and influence their local microenvironment.
-MSCs can also take up exogenous DNA and keep introduced genes, an attribute that may allow use of the cells in therapeutic delivery of molecules to target regions of the body.
+For example, mesenchymal stem cells (MSCs) can home into sites of injury, synthesize and secrete a variety of macromolecules to exert paracrine effects, and influence their local microenvironment.
+MSCs can also take up exogenous DNA and keep introduced genes, an attribute that may allow the use of the cells in the therapeutic delivery of molecules to target regions of the body.

 Additionally, MSCs can form a variety of cell types in the laboratory, including those of both intra- and extra-mesenchymal lineage.
 These cell types include: fat (adipocytes), bone (osteoblasts), skin (dermal cells), nerve (neural cells), cartilage (chondrocytes), muscle (skeletal myocytes), tendons (tenocytes), marrow stroma, ligaments, and more.

 With potentially hundreds of therapeutic cell types to explore, being a natural component of the human body is clearly a therapeutic advantage.

 4. Lowered Costs by Eliminating Continuous Drug Use